jfw2855/BioInv_Project/README.md

 # BioInv_Project
 BioInv is an inventory tracking system for biological samples.
+Users will have the ability to add, update, or delete samples their samples.
 #### Full-Stack CRUD App created during GA SEI program (Project 2)

 ## Tech Stack